ahkohd/FigmaDither/README.md

 # 💡 Features
 - Faster Image processing with the use of Web worker.
 - Mutiple dithering at once with multiple item selection.
-- Provides two image dithering methods out of the box.
+- Provides two image dithering methods out of the box Threshold and Atkinson dithering.
 - Easy to use UI to apply dithering effect.
 - Grayscale image processing support.
 - Now able to dither/process each channel (R, G and B) separately, producing interesting effects.